spmzt/manrsctl/README.md

 ##### Local Preferences by Community

-You can enable 4 default standard communities with an additional extended to least significant 3 digits of the community under `localpref` (bool):
+You have 4 default standard communities with an additional extended to least significant 3 digits of the community:

-- `localpref`: Enable (true) or disable (false) the communities below:

 ```sh
 bgp large-community-list standard CMS_PREFMOD_100 permit your_as:1:2100